 10 basic steps to becoming a payment facilitator a company should take

 - Register your business with card associations (trough the respective acquirer) as a PayFac.
-Card networks (Visa and MC) charge around $5,000 a year for registration.
+Card networks, such as Visa and MC, charge around $5,000 a year for registration.

 - Establish a processing partnership with an acquirer/processor.
 The crucial aspect of this partnership is your transaction processing terms and costs/fees.